samuelcwfovo/CSCI2720_project/README.md

 # CSCI2720_project

 ## AE Time
- - build a web application for checking Hong Kong Emergency department waiting time.
-You can get the detail from **Project Document.pdf**
+ - Build a web application for checking Hong Kong Emergency department waiting time.
+You can get the detail from **Project Document.pdf**.

-## Host
+## Hosting
  - Link: https://csci-2720-project.vercel.app/
  - I hosted it on amazon using aws serverless service.
+At first I deploy it on google clould platform with docker file.
+Then I found that aws is better

-## npm package we use
+## npm package I use
 1. Express.js
 2. Webpack js
 3. React js